ashmere/docgenai/sample_output/models_documentation.md

 config = {
     "model": {
-        "mlx_model": "path/to/mlx/model",  # Specify the path to the MLX model "temperature": 0.7,
+        "mlx_model": "path/to/mlx/model",  # Specify the path to the MLX model "transformers_model": "path/to/transformers/model",  # Specify the path to the Transformers model "temperature": 0.7,
         "max_tokens": 2048,
         "top_p": 0.8,